oak-security/cosmwasm-ctf/ctf-04/README.md

 - The contract is newly instantiated with zero funds.

 **:star: Goal for the challenge:**
-- Demonstrate how a unprivileged user can withdraw more funds than deposited.
+- Demonstrate how an unprivileged user can withdraw more funds than deposited.

 ## Scoring